ethereumclassic/ethereumclassic.github.io/pages/blog/2016-11-04-blockchains-are-weird.md

 ![dali](https://i.imgsafe.org/95d3b10b77.jpg)

 Blockchain systems are able to effectively manage information in a trustless manner.
-They are able to do this partly by utilizing the power of competition.
+They do this partly by utilizing the power of competition.
 If blockchains seem unbelievable, consider that many are *still* skeptical of  free markets for similar reasons.
 In the words of Mark Twain:

 "Truth is stranger than fiction."